Tiger Teams

 Monthly Meeting Schedule

-The Interconnection, Standards & Permitting Tiger Team will meet on the third Friday of each month from 1:00 pm to 2:00 pm MT via Microsoft Teams.
+The Interconnection, Standards & Permitting Tiger Team will meet on the fourth Thursday of each month from 2:00 pm to 3:00 pm MT via Microsoft Teams.

-For more information on how to join this Tiger Team, please contact Kailey Wulfert.
+For more information on how to join this Tiger Team, please contact Kailey Fascitelli.

 Leadership